 Mani Dhesi left the shop counter and joined the Scottish Fire and Rescue Service after being inspired by their accounts of protecting the public.

-And the father-of-two – who can speak FOUR languages – is now playing a vital role in bringing the SFRS closer to communities.
+And the father-of-two – who can speak FOUR languages – is now playing a vital role in bringing the SFRS closer to its diverse communities.

-He spoke about his inspiration as the Scottish Fire and Rescue Service prepares to launch a recruitment campaign on November 30.
+He spoke about his inspiration as the Scottish Fire and Rescue Service launches a national recruitment campaign.

 The 47-year-old said: “My family used to own some stores around the Springburn area of Glasgow.

 “I was working in the one directly across the road from Springburn Community Fire Station.

 “I knew the guys in there well because every day I was seeing them, hearing their stories and watching them head out on shouts.

 “Slowly, and with their encouragement, I began to realise that being a firefighter was what I wanted to do.
 As soon as the stores were sold or rented, I signed straight up.”